xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 What makes React Native so special regarding this topic of avoiding frame drops?

-To answer this question first we need to get deep into React Native architecture that in this simplified picture we can see it but we are going to explain it also.
-As we all know well in React Native we have two main Threads.
+To answer this question, first we need to get deep into React Native architecture that is shown in the image below.
+As we can see React Native has two main threads.

 - UI Thread - Where all the native code runs
 - JavaScript Thread - Where all the JavaScript code runs.

 <img width="100%" src="/images/powerful-animations-rn/frame_drops.png" />

-These two threads are talking to each other through JSON messages that are sent and received asynchronously, this we can call the React Native Asynchronous Bridge, and all interactions between JavaScript and the UI are made this way.
+These two threads communicate between each other through JSON messages that are sent and received asynchronously from which is called the React Native Asynchronous Bridge and all interactions between JavaScript and the UI are made in this way.

 ### How does this have to do anything with animations?

 Well, since we want to have an awesome user experience, we would want animations to run at 60fps.
 This effectively means there's only ~16ms to calculate an animation windows frame between each screen rendering.
 This is when the Bridge comes in the way of animations, the asynchronous communication between the two threads makes it difficult to guarantee that the next frame is calculated in such limited amount of time, JS thread might be busy working on another task or device CPU is too slow.

 ### **What impact has this in React Native?**

-It’s really huge, because if we have JavaScript driven animation using the [requestAnimationFrame()](https://reactnative.dev/docs/timers) we have no guarantees that we could achieve the frame calculation, especially in low grade Android devices, all taking into account that we also use the JavaScript Thread to do all the things in our React Native app, such as API requests, etc. So it's very likely we aren't gonna make that time limit that we need and drop frames in the process.
+It’s really huge, because if we have JavaScript driven animation using the [requestAnimationFrame()](https://reactnative.dev/docs/timers) we have no guarantees that we could achieve the frame calculation, especially in low grade Android devices, all taking into account that we also use the JavaScript Thread to do all the things in our React Native app, such as API requests, etc.
+So it's very likely we aren't gonna make that time limit that we need and we're going to lost some frames and experience some animation freeze.

-### How can we solve this?
+### **How can we solve this?**

 <img width="100%" src="/images/powerful-animations-rn/declarative_way.png" />

-So if the bridge is our most important "trade-off" how we can get rid of this?
-Well, exist some way to do this and consists in declare our animations, in order to achieve that we are gonna use some libraries like for example "react-native-reanimated"
+So if the bridge is our major "trade-off" how we can get rid of this?
+Well, there is a solution by using `react-native-reanimated` library which uses a declarative animations approach.

 ### **What is the advantage of this?**

-If we do our animations in a declarative way, when we interact with the gestures and animations on the phone everything is executed in the UI Native thread and with this we can achieve the magic number of 60fps and avoid the frame drop.
+If we do our animations in a declarative way, when we interact with the gestures and animations on the phone everything is executed in the UI Native thread and with this we can achieve the magic number of 60fps and avoid the losing frames.

 ### **Write animations in a declarative way, how can we achieve this in React Native?**

-React Native by default provides two API’s, one for gestures and one for animations, but please don’t ever use this because these two API’s rely on imperative code and on the communication between the JavaScript thread and the UI thread through the bridge.
+React Native by default provides two API’s, one for gestures and one for animations, but please don’t ever use this because both rely on imperative code and on the communication between the JavaScript thread and the UI thread through the bridge.

-As we mention before in order to do it declarative we are going to use these some libraries:
+As we mention before in order to do it declarative we are going to use these two libraries:

 - **React-Native-Reanimated**, for animations.
 - **React-Native-Gesture-Handler**, for gestures.

-So as we spoke, we need to write our animations in a declarative way using the libraries mentioned above, but how exactly are we going to do that?

 First of all, our code needs to be written with the `Reanimated.API`, what does this mean?

-We cannot use if-else, Views or even the operators like + * == because they live in the JavaScript thread, we need to use the auxiliary functions that are provided by the `Reanimated.API`, here are some examples of that there are a lot of more examples but these are the most important ones.
+We cannot use if-else, Views neither the + * == operators because they live in the JavaScript thread, we need to use the auxiliary functions that are provided by the `Reanimated.API`, here are some examples of that there are a lot of more examples but these are the most important ones.

 > Explaining each parameter and details of each `Reanimated API` is out of the scope of this blogpost.
 Please visit specific reanimated documentation if needed.